kergoth/meta-kergoth-wip/README.md

 - recipes-devtools/pkgconf: This is an alternative to pkg-config which has no glib-2.0 dependency, which could potentially be useful to us.
 I'm vetting builds using it instead of pkg-config to check its sanity.
+Usage:

+    PREFERRED_PROVIDER_pkgconfig = "pkgconf"
+    PREFERRED_PROVIDER_pkgconfig-native = "pkgconf-native"
+    PREFERRED_PROVIDER_nativesdk-pkgconfig = "nativesdk-pkgconf"